In today’s competitive culture, the ability to increase resilience is a critical skill because it takes more than talent to succeed.

 A resilient individual is not someone who avoids stress; rather, it is someone who learns how to tame it.

-For years, psychologists distinguished between good stress, or “eustress” which is caused by positive experiences, and bad stress which is caused by the bad stuff.
-A new body of research is suggesting that stress is not bad for you unless you believe it is bad for you.
+Psychologists distinguish between good stress, or “eustress” which is caused by positive experiences, and bad stress which is caused by the bad stuff.
+A new body of research suggests that stress is not bad for you unless you believe it is bad for you.
 Seeing stressors as challenges rather than threats invites physiological responses that can improve thinking and cause less physical wear and tear.

-FBI agents often compare “war stories” with colleagues, and since we all shared these experiences, we treated the experiences as stimulating challenges in our job to be overcome.
-However, if I shared these same stories with friends or neighbors, they treated them as potential threats to my safety.
-The difference in response created the tribe mentality (as described above in #4) as well as reminding me that my outlook determined whether the experience was an exciting challenge, or a threat to be avoided.
+FBI agents often compare “war stories” with colleagues.
+Since we all share these experiences, we treat them as stimulating challenges in our job to be overcome.
+However, if we share these same stories with friends or neighbors, they would treat them as potential threats to our safety.
+The difference in response creates a tribe mentality (as described above in #4) and reminds us that our outlook determines whether the experience was an exciting challenge, or a threat to avoid.

-How have you increased your resilience when confronted with roadblocks?
+How do you increase your resilience when confronted with roadblocks?

 © 2016 LaRaeQuy.
 All rights reserved.